ACXPA Customer Service Guide

 Active Listening Skills Pocket Guide

-The solo workbook for frontline agents.
-Worked examples of what active listening actually sounds like, daily practice drills between calls, a self-assessment against the five levels, and a quick-reference card for your desk.
-Pairs with the 1-minute active listening micro-learning video.
+The solo workbook for frontline agents — worked examples, daily practice drills, a self-assessment against the five levels, and a quick-reference desk card.
 Included with ACXPA membership.

 Get the Pocket Guide